 IF(SUM([Profit]) > 0 AND SUM(Quantity) > 25000) THEN 'Good' ELSE 'Bad' END

 Let me add this AND calculated field to the table (by dragging a field to Rows Shelf).
-Please refer Create Table Report article to understand the process of creating a table.
+Please refer to the Create Table Report and formatting articles to understand the process of creating a table.

 Tableau Logical OR Function

 The Tableau OR function is like either or statement in English.
-If both the conditions are False, It will return False; otherwise, it returns True.
+If both the conditions are False, it will return False; otherwise, it will return True.
 The syntax of this OR is:

 Expression_1 OR Expression_2